-Overview: Endangered languages have become an issue of political contestation in many countries in South-East Asia.
-As they work to promote a single national culture, states often seek to limit the opportunities for using minority languages in the public sphere, schools, the media, and elsewhere, sometimes even prohibiting them altogether.
-Sometimes ethnic groups are forcibly resettled, or children may be removed to be schooled away from home, or otherwise have their chances of cultural and linguistic continuity disrupted.
-This seminar will address issues of governance and policy issues in relation to endangered languages
+It explored how endangered languages have become an issue of political contestation in many countries in South-East Asia.
+States often seek to limit the opportunities for using minority languages in the public sphere, schools, the media, and elsewhere, sometimes even prohibiting them altogether.
+Sometimes ethnic groups are forcibly resettled, or children may be removed to be schooled away from home.
+How to ensure better governance arrangements and promote public policies to protect endangered languages?

 - Mr Binay Pattanayak (education specialist based in Jharkhand)

 - Mr Richard Toppo (Institute for Social Studies, The Hague)